metagenomics/metagenomics-tk/docs/full_pipeline.md

 ## Further Reading

-* Continue to the aggregation part of the getting started [tutorial](aggregation.md) to learn how to aggregate data of multiple samples.
+* Continue to the aggregation part of the Getting Started [tutorial](aggregation.md) to learn how to aggregate data of multiple samples.

-* Continue to the second part of this tutorial to learn to configure and optimize the Toolkit for your data.

-* You can check in our [configuration](configuration.md) section how to further adapt the Toolkit to your infrastructure.
+* You can check in our [configuration](configuration.md) section for how to further adapt the Toolkit to your infrastructure.

-* In case you want to import the output to EMGB, please go on to the [EMGB](emgb.md) part.
+* In case you want to import the output to EMGB, please visit the [EMGB](modules/export.md) section.

-* If you want to add databases or more the pre-configured ones, you can read [here](database.md) how to do this.
+* If you want to add your own sequence databases, you can read [here](database.md) how to do this.

 * You might want to adjust the [resource requirements](configuration.md/#configuration-of-computational-resources-used-for-pipeline-runs) of the Toolkit to your infrastructure.